dx9824/XuDong.github.io/_pages/about.md

 The Annual International Communication Association (ICA) Conference, Association for Education in Journalism and Mass Communication(AEJMC)

 ### Editorial Board
-Chinese Journal of Journalism and Communication (CSSCI)
+Chinese Journal of Journalism and Communication (CSSCI,2023-)